kanisterio/kanister/docs/tasks/argo.rst

 Automating ActionSet Creation using Argo Cron Workflows
 **********************************************************

-Argo Workflows enable us to schedule operations.
+Argo Workflows enables us to schedule operations.
 In the Kanister project, Argo Cron Workflows will be used to automate the creation of ActionSets to execute Blueprint actions at regular intervals.